RobCyberLab/Machine-Learning-Search/docs/Documentation.md

 ---

-## Construction of Groups Based on LSH 🏷️
+## Construction of Groups Based on LSH🏷️

 ### Problem:
 Create the `lsh.db` database, which contains a table with the same number of rows as `features.db`, and one column for each hash band (you can use the constants `b = 30` and `r = 5`).